 The fore-end features a button mounted directly under the muzzle.
 Depressing the button releases the fore-end and allows it to be removed just like that of a double-barrel shotgun.
 With the fore-end removed, the barrel assembly can be opened and lifted out of the receiver for cleaning.
 I found the fit and finish of the Howdah to be excellent.
 All of the components reflected the attention to detail and proper fitting one expects to find in a high-quality Old World double gun.

-The Howdah shares the same ammunition flexibility and long-range limitations as other .45 Colt/.410 handguns.
+At The Range The Howdah shares the same ammunition flexibility and long-range limitations as other .45 Colt/.410 handguns.
 Remember that NFA regulations force manufacturers to work with an unusual set of dual-caliber compromises.
 This pistol can safely fire the wide variety of birdshot, buckshot and mixed payload defensive shells currently on the market.
 However, the relatively short, rifled barrel causes shot patterns (especially bird shot patterns) to expand much more quickly than a shotgun-length barrel with a smooth bore and full choke.

 Some shooters will expect improved accuracy when firing .45 Colt cartridges because of the Howdah's 10.25" closed-breach barrels.
 This barrel configuration will squeeze more velocity out of revolver cartridges than a revolver because there is no cylinder gap.
 However, the .45 Colt bullets must travel through 1.70" of the unrifled chamber (needed to accommodate 3" long .410 shells) before engaging the 7.25" long rifled portion of the bore.
 That rifling has a very slow twist rate of 1:48 compared to the more typical 1:16 twist found in dedicated .45 Colt Revolvers.
 As a result, the bullets fly along quickly but with less stability resulting in less accuracy at longer ranges.